datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/tls/index.md

 **As noted above, this implicit linking is deprecated.**

-For example, another way to enforce a minimum TLS version on the `Host` above would be to simply create the `TLSContext` with the name `example-host-context` and then not modify the `Host`.:
+For example, another way to enforce a minimum TLS version on the `Host` above would be to simply create the `TLSContext` with the name `example-host-context` and then not modify the `Host`:

 ```yaml
 ---